 How to obtain Warranty Service.
-To validate the above described limited warranty, (1) the authorized Cobalt dealer must complete the warranty registration process with Cobalt Boats at 1715 N. 8th Street, Neodesha, KS 66757, within ten (10) days after purchase of a new Cobalt boat, and (2) any subsequent owner of a Cobalt boat during the applicable limited warranty period must give written notice of the acquisition of a Cobalt boat to Cobalt within ten (10) days after such purchase.
+To validate the above described limited warranty, (1) the original retail purchaser or authorized Cobalt dealer must complete and return the warranty registration card to Cobalt Boats at 1715 N. 8th Street, Neodesha, KS 66757, within ten (10) days after purchase of any new Cobalt boat covered by such limited warranty, and (2) any subsequent owner of a Cobalt boat during the applicable limited warranty period must give written notice of the acquisition of a Cobalt boat to Cobalt within ten (10) days after such purchase.
 Notification of any warranty claim arising within the applicable warranty period, as set forth above, must be made in writing by the owner of such Cobalt boat or by an authorized Cobalt dealer to Cobalt within thirty (30) days after the discovery of the alleged basis for any warranty claim.
-With respect to any condition for validating a limited warranty or obtaining any remedy, the authorized Cobalt dealer is Owner's agent, and Owner is solely responsible for and bears the risk for the authorized Cobalt dealer's failures.
+The five (5) year extended Service Agreement is administered by a third party.
+For more information regarding this coverage and obtaining service, refer to the Extended Service Agreement booklet in your boat bag.
+All warranties, Cobalt and Extended Service are transferable and transfer fees are applicable.